 Iris can be seen growing in early spring and throughout the summer months.
-Its appearance can be very different from one another with various heights, characteristics and blossom/leaf colour.
+Its appearance can be very different from one another with various heights, characteristics, and blossom/leaf color.

 A “beard” is a term used to describe the marking inside the center of each petal.
-If an iris is bearded, then the central stripe usually another colour (but not always), and reaches halfway down the length of the petal has fuzzy hairs growing on it.
-If a plant is referred to as “beardless”, then this marking is without the hair.
+If an iris is bearded, then the central stripe is usually another color (but not always), reaches halfway down the length of the petal, and has fuzzy hairs growing on it.
+If a plant is called “beardless”, then this marking is without the hair.

 Iris that are formed by bulbs produce thin, grass-like leaves and grow in tight clumps.
-The many varieties available to the gardener differ dramatically; most growing in drier soils, and some able to grow in standing water.
+The many varieties available to the gardener differ dramatically; most grow in drier soils, and some can grow in standing water.
 There are varieties that bloom in very early spring, such as Iris reticulata, with its bright violet-blue petals, and others that bloom right through the summer.
 Some need the full sun while others will tolerate part-shade.
-With all of their distinct features, various groupings placed throughout a flowerbed will provide colour for a great length of time.
+With all of their distinct features, various groupings placed throughout a flowerbed will provide color for a great length of time.

-The most commonly seen iris for standing in water, is the Yellow Flag.
-With its long green-grey, thin leaves arching gracefully, the bright yellow blossoms rising above really standing out.
+The most commonly seen iris for standing in water is the Yellow Flag.
+With its long green-grey, thin leaves arching gracefully, the bright yellow blossoms rising above stood out.
 The 4-8 blossoms on each stem can reach up to four feet if given ample compost and ideal conditions, however most grow three feet tall.
 This plant can also be grown well in drier soil or in large containers, just remember to water it well each day.

-The last variety with the most characteristics are the rhizomatous iris.
-These iris have three categories they fall in; bearded, beardless and crested.
+The last variety with the most characteristics is the rhizomatous iris.
+These iris have three categories they fall in: bearded, beardless, and crested.
 The crested variety is different by sporting ridges in place of the beards.
 All of these iris have sword-like leaves that fan out that can be plain green or variegated.
 Most bloom in late May and June, but there are varieties that will bloom in July.
 These iris range in height from 6 inches to 4 feet, with their flowers spanning anywhere between 2 inches to 7 inches across.
-With all the colours available every gardener’s taste can be satisfied.
+With all the colors available, every gardener’s taste can be satisfied.

-Personally, I grow twenty-three different iris in all the various groups I have mentioned.
-I enjoy their flowers, as well as the texture they provide when not in bloom.
-This texture provides a smooth transition from one plant to another and adds interest all year round.
-There are other varieties that I am interested in purchasing this year, now I just need to find a place for them, but like most gardeners I am sure to find the room for more.
+I grow twenty-three different iris in all the various groups I have mentioned.
+I enjoy their flowers and the texture they provide when not in bloom.
+This texture provides a smooth transition from one plant to another and adds year-round interest.
+There are other varieties that I am interested in purchasing this year, now I need to find a place for them, but like most gardeners I am sure to find the room for more.

 Press Here!